 Shops and Cafes

-Freeport Fleetwood outlet centre is possibly the most dog friendly place on the Fylde Coast – they are welcome in the centre and many of the shops will welcome Fido with open arms.
+Affinity Lancashire shopping outlet centre (formerly Freeport Fleetwood) is possibly the most dog friendly place on the Fylde Coast.
+They are welcome in the centre and many of the shops will also welcome Fido with open arms.

 Next stop south is Cleveleys.
-Some independent shops and high street names will let you take your dog inside.
-You’ll find dozens of owners lining the streets while their family do their shopping.
+Some of the independent shops and high street names will let you take your dog inside.
+Outside the shops you’ll find lots of owners waiting on a bench while their family do their shopping.
 It’s always busy with dogs in Cleveleys!

-St Annes isn’t too bad either, although there are more high street names at St Annes than there are at Lytham, which does cut down the choice.
+St Annes isn’t too bad, although there are more high street names at St Annes than there are in Lytham, which does cut down the choice.

-Lytham is one of the most dog friendly places on this coast, and many of the shops are happy for you to take dogs inside.
+Lytham is one of the most dog friendly places on this coast.
+Many of the shops are happy for you to take dogs inside.

-The Fylde Coast has always been famed for nurseries and garden centres and a number of them wil allow you to take your dog.
+The Fylde Coast has always been famed for nurseries and garden centres and a number of them will allow you to take your dog in with you.

 If you know of any dog friendly places please get in touch and we’ll add them to the list.
 Just email details to jane@theRabbitPatch.co.uk

-Note: The information on the Visit Fylde Coast dog friendly places pages has been supplied by businesses and the public.
+The information on the Visit Fylde Coast dog friendly places pages has been supplied by both businesses and the public.
 If you are in doubt, it’s always best to check that a shop is happy for you to take your dog inside before you enter the premises.
 Information is published in good faith.

 Check out these pages for details of ‘Dog Friendly Places’.